What is Agency Cost?

 Financial incentives help the agents by motivating them so that they can act for the interest of the company and its benefits.
 The management receives such incentives when they perform well on a project or achieves the required goals.
 Certain examples of the financial incentives scheme are :

 - Profit-Sharing Scheme: The management becomes eligible to receive a certain percentage of the company’s profits as a part of the incentive scheme.

 - Employee Stock Options: A pre-determined number of shares are available to be bought by the employees at a price which is usually lower than the market.

 #2 – Non-financial Incentives Scheme

 This scheme is less prevalent than the financial incentives scheme.
 These are less effective to reduce the agency costs when compared to the financial incentives scheme.
 Some of the common examples are :

 - Non – financial rewards and recognition from peers and colleagues.

 - Better or improved opportunities.

 Some of the benefits are as follows:

-- They are targeted towards aligning the management and shareholders benefits and interests.
-This means to keep the company in a good shape for both the parties.
+- They are targeted towards aligning the management and shareholders’ benefits and interests.
+This means keeping the company in good shape for both parties.